 Carol Woods is a small non-profit nursing home located in Chapel Hill, North Carolina.
 With an overall score of A+, this facility is without a doubt a first-rate nursing home.
-Indeed, this is substantially better than many of the facilities in the city.
-Finally, this proved to be a very consistent facility with consistently strong ratings in all of our categories.
-Additional information about its category grades can be found below.
+We were so impressed with this nursing home that we ranked it in the top five percentile of all facilities nationally.
+Finally, this is a very consistent facility with consistently strong ratings in each of the major categories we assessed.
+More information about these categories is available below.

 - Nursing Home